visit-dav/visit/src/doc/dev_manual/SiteReliabilityEngineering.rst

     `visit-help-scidac <mailto:visit-help-scidac@elist.ornl.gov>`_ email lists.
   * Telephone call to the `VisIt hotline <tel:42847>`_.

+Users making first contact through other means should be made aware, as part of a *first response* to them, about our processes for handling ongoing communications.
+If they opt out, which is their prerogative, *and* if our progress towards resolution requires ongoing interaction, then such issues may wind up going unresolved and shall be closed after 30 days of non-response.

+A key reason for preferring these whole-team oriented methods of first contact is that it enables us to properly allocate, track and manage our SRE effort.
+When users bypass these processes by singling out individual team members and contacting them directly, this impedes our goals in fully understanding and tracking SRE activity and effort.

-However, there are some *unofficially supported* methods of first contact including email, telephone calls, office drop-ins or hallway chats made *directly* with a specific VisIt_ developer.
-This also includes direct contact through various social media platforms such as Confluence, Jabber, MS Teams, Twitter, Slack, Google Hangouts, etc.  where users can wind up engaging specific VisIt_ developers that happen, by nothing more than coincidence, to also be using those platforms.
+Nonetheless, users often do wind up making *first contact* with a specific member of the VisIt_ team through *unofficially* supported methods such as an email, a telephone call, an office drop-in or even a tackle in the hallway or parking lot.
+Furthermore, this can occur even on social media platforms such as Confluence, Jabber, MS Teams, Twitter, Slack, Google Hangouts, etc. where users can wind up engaging specific VisIt_ developers that happen, by nothing more than coincidence, to also be using those platforms.

 What does it mean for a method of first contact to be *officially supported*?
 It means there is an assurance that the particular platform is being monitored by